 State of implementation/results

 - Decree No 525/39/Disbun on the establishment of an adhoc team for inventory and verification of the HCV area in Berau district was issued on January 14, 2020 by the Head of the Berau District Estate Crops Office.
 The adhoc team consists of government officials, TNC and local consultants.
-Thus far, the team has worked to identify and verify HCV areas in ten oil palm plantations in Berau.

 - A local regulation on sustainable estate crops development at Berau district level (Kabupaten Berau No 3/2020) was enacted on 30 January, 2020.
 TNC supported the draft process of this local regulation.

 - In cooperation with GIZ, the project conducted a workshop on the development of a web-based geographic information system (pratinjau.beraukab.go.id) from 3-7 February 2020.
 The application will assist government agencies to issue permits related to land use.

 - Since March 2020, the project is collaborating with three oil palm companies of the Tsani Hutani Abadi (THA) group in West Kutai/East Kalimantan to calculate their environmental liabilities for clearing forest areas without an HCV assessment.
 TNC is piloting a mitigation planning toolkit for this which is currently developed using the Development by Design Approach.
 Cooperation will continue with the development of a remediation and compensation plan, in which the project will support the implementation of the company's environmental liabilities.

 - On 20 April 2020, the Bupati of Berau issued the decree No 287/2020 on the enactment of indicative maps for the protection of areas with high conservation value (HCV) and high carbon stocks (HCS) in areas designated for plantations covering area of 83,000 hectares.
 This decree will serve as a reference during the permit process issuance at the district level.